PJUllrich/live_ex/README.md

 # LiveEx - State Management for Phoenix LiveViews

+## Heads up: This library is not actively developed further
+> This library was initially meant as a Proof of Concept and until today, I haven't used it in a production system (simply because I haven't had a use-case for it).
+>
+> I'm currently only updating its dependencies, but would like to develop it further.
+However, I don't have the information about what you, the user, needs or misses from the library.
+That's why I ask you kindly to open an issue for feature requests or other development ideas.
+I'm open to develop this library further, but am dependent on your input on how to do so.
+>
+> Thank you in advance!

 LiveEx is a State Management library for [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).

 LiveEx is based on the [Flux pattern](https://github.com/facebook/flux/tree/master/examples/flux-concepts)